How can I run my Java application as a Windows Service?

 The Java Service Wrapper makes it easy to turn almost any Java application into a Windows Service in minutes.

 On Windows systems, Java applications are run in a command prompt.
-This requires that a user account be logged on to the system at all times, and that a command prompt be open and running on the desktop.
+This requires a user account to be logged on to the system at all times, and a command prompt to be open and running on the desktop.

 There are several drawbacks to this ranging from security, to system performance, to simply having the risk of a user pressing the wrong key on the command prompt and killing the Java application.